Crisis Loan and Grants

 Short term crisis loans and grants may be available for students to assist experiencing financial hardship as a result of unexpected life events or circumstances.
 This program is just one of many financial assistance programs on campus.

-Crisis loans/grants are also known as short term loans/grants and are generally under $500.
+Crisis loans/grants are also known as short-term loans/grants and are generally under $500.
+This fund is provided through generous gifts from private donors.

 • Unexpected medical expenses